At Deutsche Boerse, time and support dwindle for CEO Kengeter

 Kengeter has been under investigation since February, when prosecutors raided his office and apartment looking into his purchase in December 2015 of 4.5 million euros of Deutsche Boerse shares as part of an executive compensation programme.

-The purchase was made two months before Deutsche Boerse said it was in merger talks with the London Stock Exchange (LSE.L), prompting a sharp rise in the value of the German firm’s shares.
+The purchase was made two months before Deutsche Boerse said it was in merger talks with the London Stock Exchange, prompting a sharp rise in the value of the German firm’s shares.

 The talks later collapsed, but prosecutors wanted to know whether Kengeter was aware of the potential deal when he made his share purchase, which might constitute insider trading.